yoshisuga/MAME4iOS/README.md

 ### Dual analog support

-The right stick on the extended controller profile is fully supported, with support for 4 players
+The right stick on the extended controller profile is fully supported, with support for 4 players (thank you @DarrenBradford!)

 ### Trigger buttons